6 Consulting Frameworks for Small Business (Guide + Worksheets)

 BCG Matrix

 The BCG Growth-Share Matrix was developed by Boston Consulting Group in the 1970s.
 The model was developed to manage a portfolio of different business units or major product lines.
-The Matrix displays the various business units or product lines on a graph of the market growth versus market share relative to competitors.
-Resources are allocated to each according to where they are on the grid as follows:
+The BCG displays the various business units or product lines on a graph of the market growth versus market share relative to competitors.
+Resources are allocated to each category according to where they are on the grid:

 QUESTION MARKS: LOW MARKET SHARE/HIGH MARKET GROWTH